raza23/pfwtfp-reading-object-oriented-code-atl-web-042219-gap/README.md

 ## Learning Goals

-- Identify methods for interpreting unfamiliar object oriented code
+- Identify methods for interpreting unfamiliar Object-Oriented code
 - Identify the inputs and outputs of a `Class`
 - Distinguish relationships between methods within an existing `Class`